strategic plan

 Strategic Goal #5: Reduce Health-Related Misinformation and Disinformation

-Strategic Goal #5: To reduce the negative impact of health-related misinformation and disinformation on vulnerable and underserved communities and neighborhoods and amplify voices in those communities and neighborhoods.
+Strategic Goal #5: To reduce the impact of health-related misinformation and disinformation on communities and neighborhoods and amplify voices in those communities and neighborhoods.

 How we plan to achieve: